sarsonj/nodejs-wwdc-notifier/README.markdown

 #NodeJS WWDC Notifier

-This is simple nodejs script, that will check WWDC homepage and notify you by SMS or/and phone call, when Apple updates it.
-It is extremelly useful if you want to capture WWDC ticket, because it is usually sold out very quickly.
+This is simple nodejs script, that will check WWDC homepage and notify you by SMS or/and phone call, when Apple changes it (hopefully with WWDC 2013 info).
+It is extremelly useful if you want to capture WWDC ticket, because they are usually sold out very quickly.

 This script is supposed to run on your server as standalone service.
-When statred, it will check Apple WWDC site every 30 seconds and when the page changes from
+When started, it will check Apple WWDC site every 30 seconds and when the page changes from
 WWDC 2012 site, you will be notified.
 This script works as deamon, it means that it is not supposed to run it by cron every minute or so.
 Just start it one!

 ##Setup